-It is very important to maintain your weight within the normal limit of body mass index if you want to keep your spine in a healthy condition.
-Extra body weight exerts extra pressure to the vertebral column.
-Back musculatures are also strained by the extra weight and back pain happens.
-Maintaining a healthy weight also contributes to your pain reduction by relieving stress from your vertebral column.
+It is very important to maintain your weight within normal limits of body mass index if you want to keep your spine in a healthy condition.
+Extra body weight exerts additional pressure onto the vertebral column.
+The back musculature is also strained by the extra weight and back pain can be triggered.
+Maintaining a healthy weight also contributes to pain reduction by relieving physical stress from your vertebrae and back muscles.

 Get Enough Calcium

-- Dairy that includes cheese, milk, and yogurt
+- Dairy products such as cheese, milk, and yogurt.